 Benefits of Audit Log:

 The report kept and maintained by QuickBooks Audit Log can be really beneficial to track every entry made.
 Thus, if your accountant is making any transaction then it can be easily traced by you with just a click of a button.
 This can be really helpful if you want to learn QuickBooks along with your accountant.
-Other benefits of using Audit log are as follows:
+Other benefits of using an Audit log are as follows:

 - You can easily get deleted transactions report that you may further want to study.